 Black Tea

-The process for making black tea is very different than that of its green cousin.
-The first step is bruising or tearing the leaves to promote oxidation.
+The process for making black tea is quite different than that of its green cousin.
+The first step is to bruise or tear the leaves to promote oxidation.
 During this period, the leaves turn from green to a brown or black color, allowing new aroma and flavor compounds to develop.
-Each tea producer will control the oxidation process differently to achieve their desired aroma and flavors.
+Each tea producer controls the oxidation process differently to achieve their desired aroma and flavor.

 Kombucha

-For modern consumers, an increasingly popular use of black tea is in brewing kombucha.
-This bubbly, fermented drink further enhances the health benefits of the tea plant by introducing helpful microorganisms to aide in digestion and gut health.
-Beyond this functionality, the fermentation process also introduces more unique flavors- a fact that has helped the emerging category establish a new frontier in the beverage space.
+For modern consumers, an increasingly widespread use of black tea is in brewing kombucha.
+This bubbly, fermented drink is widely beloved by its consumers due to the probiotic components introduced during the fermentation process, which are said to aid in digestion and promote gut health.
+Beyond this functionality, the fermentation process also introduces more unique flavors, which have helped kombucha brands establish a new frontier in the beverage space.

 Other Tea Varietals

-While green and black teas may be the most familiar styles, there are thought to be over 20,000 other tea varietals around the world.
-We won't overwhelm you, but there are a few notable members of this side of the tea family we feel deserve an honorable mention.
-Each of these have specific production methods that combine elements of techniques used for both green and black tea production:
+While green and black teas may be the most familiar styles, there are thousands of other tea varietals around the world.
+Here are a few notable members of the tea family that we feel deserve an honorable mention.
+Each of these has specific production methods that combine elements of techniques used for both green and black tea production.

 Oolong Tea